JamesAmato/cmb-ml/README.md

 - Try to install all of pysm3 with pip
      - Within the repo, install using `pip install .`
-     - That may fail for healpy, but install everything else except pysm3 itself
+     - That may fail for healpy, but install everything else except pysm3 itself (not the case in Ubuntu docker ?)
      - Then do `pip install --no-deps .`

 - Still missing numba and toml